Scrattlebeard/DadaBot/README.md

 ## Setting up Sound Capture
 First you need to figure out what device you want to capture audio from.
 This should not be your default device, since that will result in DadaBot capturing sound from itself if you join the channel.
 I use my Digital Audio output device which isn't connected to anything.
 Such a device is present on most computers, in my experience.

-To find the device id and device name to use in the configuration file, you need to go to the Device Manager in Windows.
-Just open the Start menu and type "Device Manager" if you're in doubt.
-Expand the "Audio inputs and outputs", right-click on your desired device and choose "Properties".
-In the "Details" tab, you can find the Device Id in the Device Instance Path property.
-It's the part after the last backslash ('\') and probably looks something like the one in the example above.
-The Device Name can be found in the "Display Name" property in the same place.
+The name of your sound device is what Windows shows you in the Volume Mixer and various other sound setting managers.

-After updating the configuration file with the values found, you need to set your desired application(s) to use the output.
+After updating the configuration file with the values, you need to set your desired application(s) to use the output.
 This can be done by right-clicking on the speaker icon in the task bar and selecting "Open Sound settings".
 From here, select "App volume and device preferences" under "Advanced sound options".
 From here, you can change the output of your running applications.
 Note: Changing the output means that you most likely won't hear anything on your end before DadaBot starts playing.

 ## Running DadaBot
 Open a Powershell window or Command Prompt in the directory where you extracted the DadaBot.zip.
 Run DadaBot with the command ".\DadaBot.exe".